BlankRoad1/hcaptcha-solver/README.md

 I modified two already available codes at github and made this captcha solver.
 Check out the [references](https://github.com/kokiez/hcaptcha-solver#ai-captcha-solver-reference).
 Rather than opening a browser and solving hcaptcha, this code **sovles hcaptcha by sending requests**.
 This way you will get the captcha_key or token easily.

-**Main.py** is initially coded to print the captcha_key upon successfully solving hcaptcha But you can edit it as you like.

 ## Installation
 - Run the file named **install_requirements.bat**, it will install all the necessary `requirements` for this code.
 - Run the file named **Download_Update.bat**, it will download all the `models for the ai captcha solver` and also update the labels in `modules>ai_finder>objects.yaml` file.